lgw2/lgw2.github.io/_teaching/csci132-fall-2022/quizzes/quiz2.md

 The second quiz
 will cover everything we have learned in the course through the lecture on Wednesday, October 26th, with a focus on the material starting on 10/5.
 Once you start the quiz, you have one hour to complete it.
-It will be open from 8am on Monday, October 31st until 6am on Tuesday, November 2nd.
+It will be open from 8am on Monday, October 31st until 6am on Wednesday, November 2nd.
 A practice quiz will be available by Monday, 10/24.

 For the  quiz, you may access a lot of resources: